JWalshe86/pizza-ordering-system/README.md

 ![Welcome Banner](./assets/images/readme_images/features_images/inital_screen_display.png)

 The user is then presented with a menu.
-The menu is the same as Nags with Notions menu.
+The menu is the same as the Nags with Notions menu.
 The table makes the information easy to read and all the prices are there.
 The user simply has to select which pizza they want.